William Sealy Gosset: Early life and education

-In his job as Head Experimental Brewer at Guinness, the self-trained Gosset developed new statistical methods – both in the brewery and on the farm – now central to the design of experiments, to proper use of significance testing on repeated trials, and to analysis of economic significance (an early instance of decision theory interpretation of statistics) and more, such as his small-sample, stratified, and repeated balanced experiments on barley for proving the best yielding varieties.
-Gosset acquired that knowledge by study, by trial and error, by cooperating with others, and by spending two terms in 1906–1907 in the Biometrics laboratory of Karl Pearson.
+Career

+Upon graduating in 1899, he joined the brewery of Arthur Guinness & Son in Dublin, Ireland; he spent the rest of his 38-year career at Guinness.

+In 1904 he wrote an internal report for Guiness titled "The application of the law of error to work of the brewery".
+He had conducted experiments with only small sample sizes and was aware that analysis was difficult, hence he recommended consulting mathematicians who were knowledgeable in probability theory.
+In 1906-1907, Guinness sent him to Karl Pearson's laboratory at University College London for two terms.

 Gosset and Pearson had a good relationship.
 Pearson helped Gosset with the mathematics of his papers, including the 1908 papers, but had little appreciation of their importance.
 The papers addressed the brewer's concern with small samples; biometricians like Pearson, on the other hand, typically had hundreds of observations and saw no urgency in developing small-sample methods.

+In his job as Head Experimental Brewer at Guinness, Gosset developed new statistical methods – both in the brewery and on the farm – now central to the design of experiments, to proper use of significance testing on repeated trials, and to analysis of economic significance (an early instance of decision theory interpretation of statistics) and more, such as his small-sample, stratified, and repeated balanced experiments on barley for proving the best yielding varieties.
+Gosset acquired that knowledge by study, by trial and error, and by cooperating with others.

-Gosset's first publication came in 1907, "On the Error of Counting with a Haemacytometer," in which – unbeknownst to Gosset aka "Student" – he rediscovered the Poisson distribution.
-Another researcher at Guinness had previously published a paper containing trade secrets of the Guinness brewery.
-The economic historian Stephen Ziliak discovered in the Guinness Archives that to prevent further disclosure of confidential information, the Guinness Board of Directors allowed its scientists to publish research on condition that they do not mention "1) beer, 2) Guinness, or 3) their own surname".
-To Ziliak, Gosset seems to have gotten his pen name "Student" from his 1906–1907 notebook on counting yeast cells with a haemacytometer, "The Student's Science Notebook" Thus his most noteworthy achievement is now called Student's, rather than Gosset's, t-distribution and test of statistical significance.
+Gosset's first publication came in 1907, "On the Error of Counting with a Haemocytometer," in which – unbeknownst to Gosset aka "Student" – he rediscovered the Poisson distribution.
+After a Guinness researcher published a paper containing information that Guinness management feared might be useful to the company's competitors, it was decided that future publications by Guinness researchers must not mention beer, Guinness, or the author's true name.
+Gosset may have taken his pen name "Student" from a notebook he kept in 1906 and 1907, "The Student's Science Notebook".
+Thus his most noteworthy achievement is now called Student's, rather than Gosset's, t-distribution and test of statistical significance.